-Lost or stolen cards must be reported immediately via set.cbord.com/sunypoly.
+Lost or stolen cards must be reported immediately via https://get.cbord.com/sunypoly.
 This will inactivate the card so no one else can use it.
 File a SUNY Poly Card Report with University Police.
 Bring the SUNY Poly Card Report to the Auxiliary Services office during regular business hours Monday through Friday.
 A replacement card will be issued - the replacement card fee is \$25.

 The process for notification of lost or stolen cards during non-business hours is the same with the exception that the student will NOT get a replacement card until the Auxiliary Services office resumes its normal business hours.
 Resident students may obtain a one-day temporary card for admission to the dining hall.
-There is a charge of \$2.00 per day for the temporary card.